Deutsch: Haarstyling / Español: Estilismo de cabello / Português: Estilização de cabelo / Français: Coiffure / Italian: Acconciatura

 In the fashion world, hairstyling goes beyond basic grooming to become a form of creative expression.
 Hairstylists work to create looks that align with the latest fashion trends or reflect the personal style of the individual.
 This could involve cutting, coloring, and arranging hair in various styles, from classic to avant-garde.
 In fashion, hairstyling is often an integral part of a complete look, whether on the runway, in editorial photo shoots, or at red carpet events.

 Fashion designers and brands often collaborate closely with hairstylists to ensure that the hair complements their clothing collections.
-For instance, a sleek, modern hairstyle might be paired with minimalist clothing, while more elaborate hairstyles might be used to enhance dramatic, high-fashion ensembles.
+For instance, a sleek, modern hairstyle might be paired with Minimalist clothing, while more elaborate hairstyles might be used to enhance dramatic, high-fashion ensembles.
 Hairstyles can also serve as a visual signature for certain eras, movements, or cultural trends, becoming iconic in their own right.

 Hairstyling trends are often set by celebrities, fashion shows, and influential stylists.
 These trends can range from specific cuts like the bob or pixie cut to color trends such as balayage or pastel hues.
 The evolution of hairstyling in fashion reflects broader cultural shifts and technological advancements, such as the development of new styling products and tools.